hongjiaherng/arch-linux-windows-10-dual-boot/README2.md

 ## Start installing

-1. Keymap
+### 1. *Keymap*
-- In my case use the default US keymap, no change is needed
+- In my case, I use the default US keymap, no change is needed
 - To play with it, list all the available keymaps
 ```console
     # localectl list-keymaps
 ```
 - You will see all the available keymaps and the one we use is 'us'
-- There might seems alot to scroll through, so you may want to try this (if you replace <some-keywords> with 'u', you will see all the keymaps which contain 'u')
+- There might seems alot output to scroll through, so you may want to try this (if you replace ```diff<some-keywords>``` with 'u', you will see all the keymaps which contain 'u')
     -> localectl list-keymaps | grep <some-keywords>
 - To set the keymap (replace the <keymap> with 'us' in my case) -> loadkeys <keymap>